 For a town of its size (just over 5,000 year-round residents), Salida has a surprisingly robust art scene.
 Its downtown area is brimming with galleries and artists’ studios.
 At The Michael Clark Gallery and Studio, you can browse original plein-air-style works depicting grand Centennial State terrain.
 Or consider a scenic oil painting by Joshua Been.
 Described as “impressionistic realism,” Been’s loose-yet-structured handiwork is the perfect way to bring a bit of Salida’s unique vibe home with you.
-Brodeur Studio Gallery brings you into the whimsical world of Paulette Brodeur, whose eclectic background has spawned a wide range of colorful landscape, abstract and expressionist works.
+Brodeur Studio Gallery delivers you into the whimsical world of Paulette Brodeur, whose eclectic background has spawned a wide range of colorful landscape, abstract and expressionist works.

-Explore Four Winds Gallery’s abstract oil and mixed media paintings evoke a bright spectrum of landscapes, constellations and emotions — as well as handmade local jewelry and pottery.
+Four Winds Gallery’s abstract oil and mixed media paintings evoke a bright spectrum of landscapes, constellations and emotions — as well as handmade local jewelry and pottery.
 For handmade functional ceramics, stop by The Maverick Potter, where you can also make your own on Tuesday nights.
 The fun and funky collection of local treasures at Eye Candy features everything from turquoise-inlaid bristlecone pine vases to found-object sculptures.
 Meanwhile, the Riveting Experience Jewelry gives its guests the opportunity to stretch their creative muscles with hands-on jewelry making using materials like shiny metals, beads and semi-precious gems.
 And the stunning, nationally sought-after tintype photographs from Tim Brown Photography bring a gorgeously grainy Old West sensibility to modern subjects.

 Given that it’s equal parts artsy and adventurous, it’s no surprise that Salida is home to people who prefer to make their own outdoor gear by hand.
 Tuff River Stuff makes handcrafted, highly specialized gear serving Salida’s whitewater rafting community, including dry bags, boat cargo systems and large-group camp cookware.
 Three passionate global paddlers — two of which are raising their families on Salida’s waterways — founded Badfish to craft stand-up paddleboards, river surfboards and accessories.
 Need something cozy and functional?
-Look no further than J2 Softwear’s custom-built polar fleece clothing for virtually any size and shape, made with quality deadstock fabrics purchased from Patagonia, The North Face, Prana and Arcteryx.
+Look no further than downtown Salida’s own Drift and Amble for its screen-printed-by-hand apparel — like super-soft T-shirts and hoodies.

 All of Colorado loves a festival, and Salida is no different (at least in this respect).
-Once a month, more than 20 local galleries host openings and receptions for Second Saturday Gallery Tours.
-Held every summer (June 12–24, 2018), the annual Salida Art Walk features works by local and regional artists as well as live music and theater, demonstrations and exclusive gallery previews.
-The Salida Fiber Festival (Sept.
-8–9, 2018) celebrates fiber and textile art in all forms — artisan weavers, hand-painted silks and more — plus a variety of ancillary products like goat’s milk soap.
+Held every summer (June), the annual Salida Art Walk features works by local and regional artists as well as live music and theater, demonstrations and exclusive gallery previews.
+The Salida Fiber Festival (September) celebrates fiber and textile art in all forms — artisan weavers, hand-painted silks and more — plus a variety of ancillary products like goat’s milk soap.
 And once a month, the Paquette Gallery (located in the SteamPlant Theater’s lobby) hosts exhibitions for artists across the West.

-Creativity you can actually taste?
+Want creativity you can actually taste?
 Salida is a locavore’s paradise, with delicious small-batch snacks, sweets and sips around every corner.
 Craft some sustenance here at places like Wood’s High Mountain Distillery, where brothers P.T. and Lee Wood distill small-batch whiskey, gin and liqueur in an antique German pot named Ashley.
 Tour the facility, then sample the wares!
-Both Vino Salida Wine Cellars and Mountain Spirit Winery are worth a trip; Vino offers winemaking tours in addition to a tasting room and music series.
-Soulcraft Brewing, Salida’s hometown brewery, has more than 16 housemade beers on tap, with must-try brews like Chile Negro, Rad Berry Sour and Simm’A Down Mocha Oatmeal Stout.
-Herbal alchemist Shae Whitney of Dram Apothecary crafts cocktail bitters and syrups from herbs and plants grown on-site at the Historic Poor Farm, which also offers beautiful lodgings via Airbnb.
-And at The Biker & The Baker, pair Colorado beers and ciders with handcrafted treats like Whiskey and Honey Bacon Chocolate Cake and “charsusheri” — charcuterie meats rolled up like sushi.
+Vino Salida Wine Cellars is also worth a trip; it offers winemaking tours in addition to a tasting room and music series.
+Soulcraft Brewing, Salida’s hometown brewery, has more than 16 house-made beers on tap, with must-try brews like Chile Negro, Rad Berry Sour and Simm’A Down Mocha Oatmeal Stout.
+Downtown Salida’s newest brewery, Tres Litros Beer Company, serves up its smooth-drinking suds in hues of chocolate, gold and caramel.
+And at The Biker & The Baker, you’ll pair Colorado beers and ciders with handcrafted treats like Whiskey and Honey Bacon Chocolate Cake and “charsusheri” — charcuterie meats rolled up like sushi.